Chattanooga Zoo at Warner Park: Exhibits and facilities

 The most notable exhibit is the Himalayan Passage, which houses the zoo's red pandas.
 The exhibit boasts the largest indoor red panda exhibit in the world, despite the zoo being one of the smallest zoos accredited by the AZA.
 The Himalayan Passage passage was expanded in 2006 to include habitats for snow leopards and Hanuman langurs.
 The hanuman langurs shared an exhibit with a Francois langur, and when the last hanuman langur left in 2015, the zoo welcomed a new Francois langur.
 The Francois langurs left and then were replaced by a breeding pair of white-cheeked gibbons in 2019.

 The Gombe Forest is a $2.1 million exhibit that is home to the zoo's chimpanzees.
 The Gombe Forest is an indoor/outdoor exhibit built in 2001 to house Hank, the zoo's long-time resident and seen in photo at right, as well as several other chimps.
-Hank, found in the rain forests of Africa in 1968, was donated to the zoo in 1976 and became the longest and most famous resident of the zoo before passing away of natural causes at age 42 on January 24, 2011.
+Hank, found in the rain forests of Africa in 1968, was donated to the zoo in 1976 and became the longest and most famous resident of the zoo before dying of natural causes at age 42 on January 24, 2011.
 The Donovan Interpretive Center features an indoor chimpanzee viewing area and other small exhibits.

 The Corcovado Jungle is home to animals from Latin America, including jaguars, spider monkeys, macaws, capybaras, kinkajous, and the prehensile-tailed porcupine.
 The La Selva Amazonica pavilion houses four different species of tamarins as well as Geoffrey's marmosets.

 Desert dwellers such as fennec foxes, meerkats, and the sand cat, and forest animals including komodo dragons can be found in the Deserts and Forests of the World buildings.

 Walkin' the Tracks holds the zoo's North American animals, including bobcats, prairie dogs and white-tailed deer.
 Its theme is around a railroad in reference to Chattanooga's rail history.
 The Cougar Express has indoor viewing in a train car for the zoo's cougars.

 The Warner Park Ranch is home to dromedary camels, pot-bellied pigs, miniature horses, alpacas, and a highland cattle.
 The petting zoo houses a few different breeds of goats, which guests are allowed to pet.

 A new front entrance complex opened in 2008, and includes new parking areas, a gift shop, restroom facilities, a concessions pavilion, and an endangered species carousel.

 In May 2020, the zoo received three male reticulated giraffes, opening the Makazi Ya Twiga exhibit and completing Phase 1 of their "Reaching Great Heights" campaign and expansion.
 It later obtained blue duikers in an indoor exhibit.

 The zoo also operates an intake wildlife rehabilitation facility that treats admitted animals until they can be transported to another local facility.